 Minimum Flow Rate

-The minimum gas flow rate to operate the smallest GE Jenbacher biogas engine at full load (J208 @249kWe) is 127Nm3/hour at 50% methane.
+The minimum gas flow rate to operate the smallest Jenbacher biogas engine at full load (J208 @249kWe) is 127Nm3/hour at 50% methane.

 We have specific pages related to:

 - Organic wastes